spring-projects/spring-integration-samples/intermediate/tcp-client-server-multiplex/README.md

 A service activator is used here instead of a transformer because you may wish to take some other action when the timeout condition occurs.

+There are two test cases, one throws an exception; the other returns one as the message payload.

-Normal gateway processing detects that the payload is an `Exception` and throws it to the caller.
+When the payload of the reply messsage is a `Throwable` normal gateway processing detects that and throws it to the caller.

+Similarly, when the async flow throws an exception, it is wrapped in an `ErrorMessage` and routed to the caller.

-Thus, this shows how to return an exception to a gateway caller, even when the messaging is entirely asynchronous.
+Thus, this shows both techniques for returning an exception to a gateway caller, even when the messaging is entirely asynchronous.